twinfoundation/vault/packages/vault-connector-hashicorp/docs/reference/classes/HashicorpVaultConnector.md

 `string`

-The name of the key to add.
+The name of the key to add to the vault.

 ##### type

 `VaultKeyType`

-The type of the key to add.
+The type of key to add.

 ##### privateKey

 `Uint8Array`

-The private key to add.
+The private key.

 ##### publicKey?